• My Skills & Tech Platforms

 Thus, I have a very global, diverse lens through which I work in the People space, and I'm very used to working with many very different people, and fostering and improving positive cultures wherein there is cross-functional stakeholder management with many very different personalities and ways of doing things and communicating.
 I'm also very used to attracting and retaining talent to support those cultures, and iterating on my approach to People work, because there's always room for improvement, and I really care about the work that I do and the value it adds.
 The company's mission is my mission.
 We all win together.

 I've worked in roles with lots of trust and autonomy to just get things done.
 "Hey Quintin, here's the goal, I'll see you at the top of the mountain.
 I'm busy working on my own goals.
 Let me know if you get stuck.
 Otherwise, I trust you.
 Enjoy yourself!"
-I'm used to that.
-That's not to say I haven't done tons of collaborative work too, because I have.
-And I've enjoyed that just as much.
-But, I've got my fair share of experience in an administrative/leadership capacity across the roles I've served in up to this point in my career.
-And I've enjoyed doing so.
+I'm very used to that approach and style of working.

 With my passion for technology, I have built up considerable tech-related skills over the years, on both the hardware and software sides.